iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Bregman Proximal Mapping.md

 > * Assuming $b\in \text{dom}(\partial \omega)$, let $a$ be Bregman Proximal Mapping applied at the point $b$ defined as
 > $a := \underset{x\in \mathbb E}{\text{argmin}}\{\psi(x) + D_\omega(x, b)\}$.

+**Note:**

+The goal of the admissibility conditions of Bregman proximal mapping is to assure existence and single valuedness property of the mapping.
+This is essential in the use of deriving algorithms.

 **Observations**

 Directly we may expand the definition of the Bregman Divergence over $\omega$ and we have